After popular protests, Oman starts to pursue graft

 In one of the earliest cases, the Al-Zaman newspaper reported last October that Swiss authorities had contacted Oman after noticing suspicious deposits worth "tens of millions of dollars".

-Oman promptly launched an investigation, working closely with the Swiss, leading to the conviction on February 27 of state-owned Oman Oil Company CEO, Ahmad al-Wahaibi, on charges of taking $8 million (4 million pounds) in bribes, abuse of office and money laundering.
+Oman promptly launched an investigation, working closely with the Swiss, leading to the conviction on February 27 of state-owned Oman Oil Company CEO, Ahmad al-Wahaibi, on charges of taking $8 millions in bribes, abuse of office and money laundering.
 He was sentenced to a total of 23 years in jail.
 Court documents showed the money had been paid into Wahaibi's Swiss bank account.

 Swiss authorities declined to comment on the case.

-"The government has begun to realise the extent of these violations and has begun a campaign to fumigate the system," said journalist Zaher al-Abri, who was the reporter on the original Al-Zaman story.
+"The government has begun to realize the extent of these violations and has begun a campaign to fumigate the system," said journalist Zaher al-Abri, who was the reporter on the original Al-Zaman story.

 "I believe that Sultan Qaboos himself is following up on this file," he told Reuters.